Negative Man

-Negative Man is a superhero from DC Comics.
+Negative Man (Lawrence Michael "Larry" Trainor) is a superhero from DC Comics.
 The character was created by Bob Haney, Arnold Drake, and Bruno Premiani and made his first appearance in My Greatest Adventure #80 (June 1963).

-Negative Man has appeared in numerous cartoon television shows and films, such as guest appearances in Teen Titans, in which he is voiced by Judge Reinhold, and the DC Universe series Titans, performed by Dwain Murphy and voiced by Matt Bomer; as well as a starring role in the HBO Max spin-off series, Doom Patrol, with Matthew Zuk taking over from Murphy and voiced again by Bomer.
+Negative Man has appeared in numerous television series and films, such as guest appearances in Teen Titans, in which he is voiced by Judge Reinhold, and the live-action series Titans and Doom Patrol, where he is voiced by Matt Bomer.